Policy For Accessibility For Persons With Disabilities

 C. Interpreting Services

-The General Assembly has executed an agreement with the Deaf Services Commission of Iowa of the Department of Human Rights for provision of interpreter services either by the Deaf Services Commission or an interpreter in private practice.
+The General Assembly uses a private interpreter practice for provision of interpreter services.
 The services will be paid for by the respective houses of the General Assembly.
-Upon request given 48 hours in advance, the General Assembly will provide an interpreter for any session of either house of the General Assembly, any standing or interim committee meeting, and meetings with individual legislators at the State Capitol.
+Upon request given at least 48 hours in advance, the General Assembly may provide an interpreter for any session of either house of the General Assembly, and any subcommittee, standing committee or interim committee meeting.
 It is understood that although meetings, floor debate, and activities may be scheduled for a specific day and time by either house of the General Assembly, those dates and times may be altered by that house without advance notice.
 To the extent possible, requests for interpreting services will be provided under the revised time schedule.
+Upon request given at least 48 hours in advance, the Legislative Information Office will provide an interpreter for a tour of the Capitol building given by the tour guides with such services being paid for by the Legislative Services Agency.

 D. Assistive Listening Systems

 The General Assembly has purchased and installed FM broadcast infrared assistive listening devices for the Senate and House chambers and galleries.
 A portable infrared system has been purchased that can be used in committee rooms in either house.
 The General Assembly has purchased receivers for the Senate and House of Representatives.
-The receivers will be in the custody of the Secretary of the Senate and the Chief Clerk of the House during the legislative session and the Legislative Information Office during the interim.
+The receivers will be in the custody of the Secretary of the Senate and the Chief Clerk of the House.
 Individuals wishing to use a receiver must leave a driver’s license or credit card with the custodian of the receiver.
 The driver’s license or credit card will be returned upon return of the receiver.

 E. Telephone Access